Ghindea/QR_code_generator/README.md

 </details>
 <details><summary> Step 5: generate image based on matrix        </summary>
 <br>
-Currently the only image format that can be generated is .pmm.
-Its structure is quite simple:
+Currently 3 image formats can be generated, the simplest one being .pmm.
+It is structured as it follows:

 >       P6              # magic number
 >       115 115         # image width & height